UCSBCarpentry/2024-02-27-ucsb-webscraping/_episodes/03-manual-scraping.md

-We can create a new column and use the concat() XPath function to construct the full URLs to faculty bio pages, using the following expression:
+We can create a new column and use the concat() XPath function to construct the full URLs to faculty bio pages using the following expression: